nocomplexity/simplifypython/help.md

 :::{admonition} Donate
 :class: tip

 If you think this PlayBook is worth a few Euros, you can [make a payment](https://nocomplexity.com/support-simplify-python/).

+Or download a PDF version of this Guide.
+Check our [Shop!](https://nocomplexity.gumroad.com/).

 This will help me to keep this guide maintained.
 If you are not able to make a small donation, it's fine.
 Just enjoy this PlayBook and [Share](share-subsection) the word about it.
 :::

 (share-subsection)=